corbynkwan/Fruit-Shop/README.md

 ## Description

-A Fruit Website done for the coding challenge.
+A Fruit Shop Website done for the coding challenge.
 Users can create an account and buy fruits which sends it to the firebase server that stores their order.

 #### Technologies